Boxed Pincushion Tutorial

 Attach the bottom square to the centre strip using the same method, and making sure to leave enough of a gap to turn it through.

-Then I go between poking more polyfil in, and adding more rice until I’m happy.
-So I basically have rice in between the two layers of polyfil.
-I think I put in about 1/2 cup of rice in the end.
+Then I go between poking more polyfil in, and adding more rice until I'm happy with the shape.